 That descent was the longest four hours of the trip for me.
-It was a black night, with a light rain over the steep, narrow, twisting trail.
-Our feet would shoot in and out of glops of mud.
+It was a black night, with light rain falling over the steep, narrow, twisting trail.
+Our feet shot in and out of glops of mud.

 The summit is the 30th “station” of the UPLB trail.
 We were going to Agila Base, which is Station 11.
 We had 19 stations to go.